 Detox is a short-term program that helps patients get through withdrawal as safely and comfortably as possible.
 When a patient receives care in a reputable detox program, they will be under the close supervision of experts who may be able to offer both medical and therapeutic support to ease their symptoms or help them manage their distress.

 Following detox, codeine addiction treatment can take many forms, depending on each patient’s specific needs.
-Those who need round-the-clock care may enter residential rehab, while others may enroll in a partial hospitalization or intensive outpatient program.
+Those who need round-the-clock care may enter residential rehab, while others may enroll in a day treatment or intensive outpatient program.

 There’s no ideal path that every patient needs to take.
 Instead, each person should work with their treatment team to determine which programs, therapies, and services are best for them.